Ezzahhh/besu-docs/docs/private-networks/tutorials/kubernetes/nat-manager.md

 !!!tip For development environment, the permission issue can be fixed by running `kubectl create clusterrolebinding myapp-view-binding --clusterrole=admin --serviceaccount=default:default`

-      This command should only be used on developement environment and not in production environment.
+      This command should only be used on development environment and not in production environment.

       In production environment, require a finer management of permissions using Kubernetes [Role-based access control](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).